Getting Started with Adaptive Practice

 Join your teacher’s class if you haven’t already done so.

-Scroll to the bottom of the Classes tab under Independent Practice to see all the Adaptive Practice subjects you can work on.
+Click the Skill Path tab on your dashboard to see all the Adaptive Practice subjects and skills you can work on.

 If Your Teacher Assigned a Skill